-Their secondary functions include international scientific liaison, training of research workers, publication of research results, technology transfer of other research, provision of scientific services and dissemination of information about science and technology.
+Our secondary functions include international scientific liaison, training of research workers, publication of research results, technology transfer of other research, provision of scientific services and dissemination of information about science and technology.

-They operate through three lines of business:
+We operate through three lines of business:

 Impact science: Nine national research business units with focus on the biggest challenges facing the nation.